Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/product-variable.md

 HashMap cdata = new HashMap<String, String>();

 // add products, a purchase id, a purchase context data key, and any other data you want to collect.
-// Note the special syntax for products cdata.put("&&events", "event1");
+// Note the special syntax for products.
+// There are two products in this example: Running shoes and Running Socks, they are separated by a comma.
-// Attributes event1 only to product 1 - Running Shoes and not product 2 - Running Socks
+// Attributes event1 and eVar1 only apply to Running Shoes. cdata.put("&&events", "event1");
 cdata.put("&&products", ";Running Shoes;1;69.95;event1=5.5;eVar1=Merchandising,;Running Socks;10;29.99");
 cdata.put("myapp.purchase", "1");
 cdata.put("myapp.purchaseid", "1234567890");

 // send the tracking call - use either a trackAction or trackState call.
 // trackAction example:
 MobileCore.trackAction("purchase", cdata);
 // trackState example: